-This page contains links to IPCRG and Fresh Air films, training resources, conference abstracts and publications.
-Moreover, this page also contains other primary care respiratory science relevant publications.
+This page contains links to IPCRG and FRESH AIR films, training resources, conference abstracts and publications.
+It also contains reading lists of other relevant material

 IPCRG resources including original FRESH AIR studies

 FRESH AIR publications and resources funded by EU Horizon 2020 Framework

 Earlier FRESH AIR Conference abstracts